 \subsection{Simplification}

 After the densification process, we achieve a denser Gaussian representation of the scene.
-To further refine this representation, we propose simplification techniques, including binarization and sampling, to attain an efficient Gaussian representation while still maintaining high-quality rendering.
+To further refine this representation, we propose simplification techniques, including intersection preserving and Gaussian sampling, to attain an efficient Gaussian representation while still maintaining high-quality rendering.

-\textbf{Gaussian Binarization.} Drawing inspiration from the concept of ray-mesh intersection, our Gaussian binarization technique is designed to discard Gaussians that do not directly intersect with the ray.
+\textbf{Intersection Preserving.} Drawing inspiration from the concept of ray-mesh intersection, our intersection preserving technique is designed to discard Gaussians that do not directly intersect with the ray.
 However, we avoid strictly converting the smooth opacity or blending weights into binary values of ${0, 1}$, as this could potentially compromise the rendering quality.

 In the depth reinitialization step, we model 3D Gaussians as ellipsoids and determine their depths based on the mid-points.
 We render the depth of the Gaussian with the maximum contribution, representing it as the depth of the scene.
-These mid-points, indicating the intersection of the rays with the scene representation, serve as the basis for our binarized Gaussians $\cG^{bin}$.
-Specifically, for each image, we only retain Gaussians that provide these intersection points, and formulate these Gaussians as the binarized Gaussians:
+These mid-points, indicating the intersection of the rays with the scene representation, serve as the basis for our intersected Gaussians $\cG^{int}$.
+Specifically, for each image, we only retain Gaussians that provide these intersection points, and formulate these Gaussians as the intersected Gaussians:

 where $\mathcal{I}_{max}$ is the collection of all indexes in the rendered indexes $i_{max}(\bx)$.

 \textbf{Importance-weighted Sampling.} In this section, we address the limitations of the direct pruning strategy and introduce our importance-weighted sampling approach.
 This method considers the geometric structure of the scene, thereby enhancing rendering quality while maintaining a sparse set of Gaussians.